sorbet/sorbet/website/docs/tconfiguration.md

 ## Errors from invalid method calls

-To customize the behvaior when a method with a sig is called and the argument types or return types don't match the actual value present at runtime, use this:
+To customize the behavior when a method with a sig is called and the argument types or return types don't match the actual value present at runtime, use this:

 ```ruby